Kirstenumali/Kirstenumali/README.md

 ## ⚡ Fun Facts
 - I enjoy Integrating various APIs and tools to build seamless solutions that work.
 - As a woman in Technology, specializing in Cybersecurity and Software Engineering, I believe that every programmer was once a beginner.
+- Everyday is a new beggining and make the most of it.